isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Example

     #include <string>       // From the standard library, referenced via include directories, use the <> form
-    #include "helpers.h"    // A peer of the file including it, use "" form
+    #include "helpers.h"    // In the same directory, use "" form

 ##### Note